rstewa35/google-chat-electron/README.md

 TODO :

-- [ ] Execute a script/program when a chat is received (eg. to play a sound)
+- [ ] Execute a script/program when a chat is received, eg. to play a sound (half done on linux, will execute `~/.config/google-chat-electron/on-message.sh` if exists)
 - [ ] Maybe more...

 ___